timglabisch/timglabisch.github.io/_posts/2014-04-14-symfony2-intellij-extension.md

 i am quite new to intelliJ Plugins, so keep on reading the documentation :)

-i got some feedback from Alexey Gopachenko, so i started to refactor the code, droped useless stuff, wrote a simpler and hopefully not deprecated code.
+i got some feedback from Alexey Gopachenko, so i started to refactor the code, dropped useless stuff, wrote a simpler and hopefully not deprecated code.

 i also split the code from the symfony extension.